dpc10ster/RJafrocBook/docs/12-froc.md

 ## A pioneering FROC study in medical imaging

 This section details an FROC paradigm phantom study with x-ray images conducted in 1978 that is often overlooked.
 With the obvious substitution of clinical images for the phantom images, this study is a template for how an FROC experiment should be conducted.
-A detailed description of it is provided to set up the paradigm, the terminology used to describe it, and concludes with the FROC plot, which is still widely (and *incorrectly*, see TBA Chapter 17) used as the basis for summarizing performance in this paradigm.
+A detailed description of it is provided to set up the paradigm, the terminology used to describe it, and to introduce the FROC plot.

 ### Image preparation